 Tickets can be purchased online in advance, or in person at the ferry port in Piraeus.
 You will also find some touristic kiosks throughout the city that sell ferry tickets.

-However, keep in mind that they are likely to charge a commission.
 It is usually not necessary to book your tickets a long time in advance unless you are travelling in the peak summer months (July/August), or there is a very specific boat that you need to catch.
+However, purchasing your ticket online a few days before you intend to travel can save a lot of time and stress at the port.

 Taking the Athens to Spetses Ferry